danko1122q/kit/assets/syntaxes/02_Extra/cmd-help/docs/Development.md

 ### Theme regression tests

-These track the syntax's coverage for the themes included with `bat`.
+These track the syntax's coverage for the themes included with `kit`.
 The motivation for which is [documented in Principles.md](Principles.md#scope-names).

 **You probably don't need to look into these** unless you change the scopes that we assign to tokens.
 If you do, do follow the guidelines in the Principles doc.

 You can run them with `$ tests/theme_regression`

-It runs a synthetic help message through `bat` + `cmd-help`, twice for each theme: with and without italics enabled.
+It runs a synthetic help message through `kit` + `cmd-help`, twice for each theme: with and without italics enabled.
 Then it stores the result in `tests/theme_regression/`, but deleting the italics version if it makes no difference.

 Everything I mentioned on `highlight_regression` applies here, just replacing `highlight` for `theme`.